Sylk/dragon-hoard/README.md

 # Setup

 **install discord.py**
-Dragon hoard runs on forked version of version of `discord.py` referred to as "the rewrite". which has must have pip installed to use.
+Dragon hoard runs on forked version of version of `discord.py` referred to as "the rewrite" which has must have pip installed to use.

 https://pip.pypa.io/en/stable/installing/